Pepperi-Addons/client-actions-docs/actions/dialog.md

 If the content starts with a HTML tag it will be shown as HTML.\
 What about themes in native?
 #### IsHtml
-Indicate if the dialog content is an HTML.
+Indicates if the content should be rendered as an HTML div.
 #### Actions
 Every action has a Key and a Title.\
 At least one action must be defined.